Daniel-McGuire/RecommendationSystem/README.md

 *add text box or similar to results panel so text doesnt run past results div *maybe add results into a table - not a neccessity.

+*Need to change database so it saves the location and results into the database.
+- If the same location is entered in the next 10hours(results unlikely to change on dbpedia) then retrieve the information from the database.
+- Otherwise, search semantic web.